slsa-framework/source-tool/DESIGN.md

 Currently this tool _only_ reports checks that come from GitHub Actions.
 Other checks will not be recorded in the provenance.

-TODO: Update the policy to support requiring these checks and to embed an org specified property in the VSA.

 #### Branch Updates

 This control gets evaluated when protected branches are being updated.
 That